-On February 9, 2018, the Federal government enacted legislation suspending the Federal debt limit through March 1, 2019, forestalling the possibility of a default by the Federal government until at least that time.
+On March 1, 2019, a temporary suspension of the Federal debt limit expired.
+The U.S. Treasury is currently operating under "extraordinary measures" to make payments for as long as possible and forestall a potential default.
+The Congressional Budget Office estimates that these measures will suffice through late summer or early fall of 2019.
 A Federal government default on payments, particularly for a prolonged period, could have a materially adverse effect on the national and the State economies, financial markets, and intergovernmental aid payments.
 The specific effects on the Updated Financial Plan of a future Federal government default are unknown and impossible to predict.
 However, data from past economic downturns suggest that the State's revenue loss could be substantial if the economy goes into a recession due to a Federal default.

 A payment default by the United States may adversely affect the municipal bond market.
-Municipal issuers, including the State, could face higher borrowing costs and impaired capital market access.
+Municipal issuers, including the State, could face higher borrowing costs and impaired access to capital markets.
 This would jeopardize planned capital investments in transportation infrastructure, higher education facilities, hazardous waste remediation, environmental projects, and economic development projects.
 Additionally, the market for and market value of outstanding municipal obligations, including municipal obligations of the State, could be adversely affected.